Jump to topic

-The progressive form, also described as the persistent form, is when the virus cells are proactively replicated by the body and released.
-Animals with this variation of the disease will likely develop leukemia virus symptoms and die from associated complications.
+The progressive form is also described as the persistent form.
+It is when the virus cells are proactively replicated by the body and released.
+Animals with this variation of the disease will likely develop leukemia virus symptoms.
+They may die from associated complications.

 Several studies have shown that about 33% of all positive in-house ELISA tests provided false results.
-IFA tests are a reliable indicator of viral replication or actual infection.
+IFA tests are a reliable indicator of viral replication or an actual infection.
 ELISA tests, on the other hand, can only show exposure and disease development potential.

-If your cat has been diagnosed with FELV, you should take it to the vet twice a year for laboratory testing, physical examination, and parasite control.
+If your cat has been diagnosed with FeLV, you should take it to the vet twice a year.
+This is for laboratory testing, physical examination, and parasite control.
 This will help your vet identify problems quickly and prevent complications.
-All FeLV-infected cats should be neutered and kept indoors.
+All cats infected with FeLV should be neutered and kept indoors.

 Note: FeLV vaccines are generally avoided because of their potential to cause cancerous tumors (sarcomas).

 Sarcomas are aggressive, cancerous growths that require invasive procedures to remove.
 However, the tumors usually can’t be removed and prove fatal.
 For this reason, your veterinarian may advise you not to give your cat the vaccine.

 The vaccines are recommended for cats at high risk of infection, such as:

 - feral cats

 - Uninfected cats who live with an infected cat